 A Trust can be either a Living Trust or a Testamentary Trust.
 Each Trust category is described below.

 A Testamentary Trust is a Trust that is created by a Will.
-If you establish a Testamentary Trust in your Will, that Trust does not actually come into being until you pass away.
+If you establish a Testamentary Trust in your Will, that Trust does not come into being until you pass away.
 Testamentary Trusts are often used to provide income or support from the decedent's assets to dependent children or other beneficiaries without handing over complete control of those assets to the beneficiaries.

 If you are interested in creating a Trust, I will work with you to develop a solution to meet your individual needs.